Growing Blueberries in Pots and Containers

 - choose varieties according to your location,

-- soil must be acidic, should keep moist well, but also it should be well aerated,
+- the soil must be acidic, should keep moist well, but also should be well aerated,

 - use organic fertilizers and fertilizers with gradual release of nutrients,